GENOA IN THE RENAISSANCE

 In the beginning, Genoa operated as a self-governing commune within the larger Italian peninsula.
 Essentially, Medieval communes were communities in which towns and cities came to a mutual defense agreement.
 However, as time passed, Genoa developed into a republic, which was a common form of government throughout the influential Renaissance city-states of the Italian peninsula.
 Traditionally, a republic is a form of government in which the people of the state have a great deal more power and influence than they previously did under an absolute monarchy, which was the common form of government in Middle Ages Europe.
 In Genoa, the leader of the republic was referred to as the Doge.
 It was an elected position in which the person could serve as the leader for the remainder of their life, although this was changed later.
 The first Doge of Genoa began in 1339, as the system was modeled in part from the republic system from Genoa’s bitter rival - Venice.
 However, the position of the Doge was changed in 1528 when it was changed to only include a term of two years.
 This continued until the Republic of Genoa ended in 1797 with the annexation of the city-state to Napoleon Bonaparte of France.

-An important aspect in the history of Genoa was the influence of Andrea Doria.
+An important person in the history of Genoa was the influence of Andrea Doria.
 Doria was a Genovese Admiral who oversaw Genoa’s allegiance to Spain and the Spanish Emperor Charles V in 1528.
 In the decades before, Genoa had been heavily influence by France.
 However, Andrea Doria, who was a military leader for the city-state of Genoa was unhappy with his standing in the France, led a movement to ally Genoa with the Spanish empire instead.
 This is important, because the great banks of Genoa (including Bank of Saint George) played an important role in the history of Spain.
 For instance, they funded Charles V and his endeavors in the New World, including expeditions of famous explorers during the Age of Exploration.

-Many significant people emerge from the city-state of Genoa in the timeframe of the Middle Ages and Renaissance.
+Many significant people emerged from the city-state of Genoa in the timeframe of the Middle Ages and Renaissance.
 One such significant individual was the famous explorer Christopher Columbus.
 He was born in 1451 in Genoa, although he didn’t stay in the city-state long and became famous elsewhere.
 He is famous for his travels to the New World, especially his first journey in 1492 that arguably began the massive migration of Europeans to the Americas during the Age of Exploration.
 Columbus’s emergence from Genoa is important because it shows the significance of sailing and sailors in the city-state at the time.